-Why Your Crawl Space Needs Inspecting & Cleaning
+Why Your Crawlspace Needs Inspecting and Cleaning

-Once you have moisture in your crawl space, the insulation and wood become much like a sponge absorbing water.
-The insulation becomes heavy, falls, and your house can lose as much as 50% of the insulation’s initial “R” value.
+Once moisture enters the crawlspace, insulation and wood become much like a sponge absorbing water.
+The insulation becomes heavy, falls, and your house can lose as much as half the insulation’s initial “R” value.
 This can lead to higher heating and cooling bills.
-The wet insulation holds moisture against the wood which stimulates the growth of mold.
+The wet insulation holds moisture against the wood, stimulating the growth of mold.
 When the wood moisture content gets high enough, mold can destroy the structural integrity of the wood.
 This can cause buckling, sagging floors, doors sticking, cracking, and separating walls.

-Studies show that as much as 30% of the air you breathe inside your home is exchanged with the crawl space.
-The mold in the crawl space is carried through the heating and air conditioning system where it grows on the coil, blower motor, inside the air ducts.
-This can lead to asthma, allergies, nausea, headaches and migraines, sinus problems, respiratory issues, and eye irritation.
-This can be an issue in business and office spaces as well as homes.
+Much of the air you breathe inside your home is exchanged with the crawlspace.
+Thus, mold in the crawlspace is carried through the HVAC system, where it grows on the coil, blower motor, and inside the air ducts.
+As a result of poor indoor air quality, your family could experience allergies, asthma, respiratory problems, nausea, headaches, sinus problems, eye irritation, and other symptoms.

-Consider a Crawl Space or Basement Encapsulation
+Consider a Crawlspace or Basement Encapsulation